libimobiledevice/idevicerestore/README.md

 which are performed during the restore of a firmware to a device.

-In general, upgrades and downgrades are possible, however subject to availability of SHSH blobs from Apple for signing the firmare files.
+In general, upgrades and downgrades are possible, however subject to availability of SHSH blobs from Apple for signing the firmware files.

 Some key features are: